paulrobertlloyd/paulrobertlloyd-v4/src/articles/2011/01/2010_in_review/index.md

 ## October

 October was a fairly quite month.
 Had I not seen many of the shows in Edinburgh, I would have made more of the Brighton Comedy Festival.
-A company night out took in the <cite>Best of the Fest</cite>, which was a mixed bag of comedians I’d already seen, wouldn’t want to see again, and one who was excruciatingly bad that it was fun to watch anyway.
+A company night out took in the ""Best of the Fest"", which was a mixed bag of comedians I’d already seen, wouldn’t want to see again, and one who was excruciatingly bad that it was fun to watch anyway.

 I also went to see Jimmy Carr, whose show was hilarious to start with, but became tiresome by the second act, although not helped by a persistent heckler.